IoT in manufacturing:

 The state of IoT in the manufacturing market

-Nowadays, there is a gamut of innovative technologies that manufacturing companies can use to enhance operational efficiency.
+Nowadays, there is a gamut of new technologies that manufacturing companies can use to enhance operational efficiency.
 Artificial intelligence, 5G, various automation solutions, and cloud platforms are poised to change manufacturers’ business models for good.
-However, IoT lies at the core of Industry 4.0 and can generate the most value in manufacturing.
+However, industrial Internet of Things lies at the core of Industry 4.0 and can generate the most value in manufacturing.

 Scheme title: IoT in manufacturing market size, 2021 to 2030 (USD billion)